 Prairie Sweetheart Honey offers small-batch artesenal craft honey from urban hives located in the Charleswood area of Winnipeg, MB.
-Our honey has a unique and delicious taste because of its proximity to Assiniboine Forest, one of Canada's largest urban nature parks located in Winnipeg, MB.
+Our honey has a unique and delicious taste because of its proximity to Assiniboine Forest, Assiniboine Park, Assiniboine River, the Leo Mol Gardens, Canada’s Diversity Gardens and more.

 The flavour of honey depends on the source of nectar (flowers and plants) collected by the bees throughout the flow of the season.
 The taste will vary along with the texture, colour and even aroma based on where the bees were foraging and time of year the honey is harvested.
 The difference in taste is incredible!